Valibot

 asObjectType({ name: "Cat" })

-With the asObjectType function, we can add more data to the object, such as description, deprecationReason, extensions and so on.
+With the asObjectType function, we can add more metadata to the object, such as description, deprecationReason, extensions and so on.

 import * as v from "valibot"